RPDeshaies/chrome-shark/README.md

 ## What is this ?

-Chrome Shark is a JavaScript application that transform Grooveshark into a great full screen music player to fit on your Television
+Chrome Shark is a JavaScript application that transform Grooveshark & Spotify into a great full screen music player to fit on your Television

 For more detail go to the [official website](http://tareck117.github.io/chrome-shark/)